chaoss/community/elections/election-faq.md

 ## Voting Eligibility

+Make sure you have read the [eligibility section](https://github.com/chaoss/community/blob/main/elections/mechanics-GB.md#candidate-eligibility) of our docs.

 **Can I vote without a GitHub handle?**

 We know not every CHAOSS contributor works through GitHub, and we want to be upfront about that.
 For this election, GitHub is the primary way we track contributions and confirm voting eligibility - it's the most straightforward system we have in place right now.
 That said, we are actively working on ways to recognise a broader range of contributions for future elections, and expanding this is a priority for next year.